-Top US diplomat says closing Embassy in Cuba 'under review' | New Country 923
+Top US diplomat says closing embassy in Cuba 'under review' | New Country 923

 In Washington, lawmakers in Congress have been raising alarm over the incidents, with some calling for the embassy to be closed.
 On Friday, five Republican senators wrote Tillerson urging him to not only shutter the embassy, but also kick all Cuban diplomats out of the United States — a move with dramatic diplomatic implications

-“Cuba’s neglect of its duty to protect our diplomats and their families cannot go unchallenged,” said the lawmakers, who included Sen. Marco Rubio of Florida, a prominent Cuban-American, and the No. 2 Senate Republican, John Cornyn of Texas.
+“Cuba’s neglect of its duty to protect our diplomats and their families cannot go unchallenged,” said the lawmakers, who included Sen. Tom Cotton of Arkansas, who led the effort, and Sen. Marco Rubio of Florida, a prominent Cuban-American and critic of the U.S. detente.

 The incidents have frightened Havana’s tight-knit diplomatic community, raising concerns about the potential scope.
 At least one other country, France, has tested embassy staff for potential sonic-induced injuries, the AP has reported.